Start Planning Now for a Holiday Vacation + Major Home Remodel

 - Even in a best-case scenario, the contractor is likely to appreciate having work without being in a rush, especially right around the holidays.
 Number 16 on its list of 21 ways to save on a home remodel, This Old House reports that you can expect to save right around 5% on a bathroom remodel simply by waiting till the new year to get the work done.

 Maybe you’ve been told exterior work, like a deck installation, is tough-sledding when the ground’s frozen-over.
 Yet, for a major deck build or home addition, the opposite conditions can be even worse.
 Wet, soft ground can complicate efforts to install concrete footers and a solid, level foundation in general.
 After the deck installation is complete, a landscaper can come in during the early spring thaw—before peak spring season hits—and add the sod, plants, trim, and other decorative elements to make the overhaul of your home facade or backyard complete.

 Sometimes, it’s not the myth but the herd that you’re looking to avoid.
 If you can afford it, don’t wait for Uncle Sam to get started—or at the very least, do your tax returns as early as possible.
 Just as much as the weather, this is why early spring is often peak season for homeowners looking to take on a major addition to their home.
 If you don’t have the savings, it can make a lot of sense to finance a major home improvement project of this nature.

 Get Help with Hassle-Free and Cost-Effective Storage

 Get things out of the way for the remodeling contractor, enjoy peace of mind that your most important possessions are safe, and declutter your living space before you leave for the holidays.
-Take advantage of the self-storage with free pickup from Closetbox.
+Take advantage of the self-storage with pickup from Closetbox.